Telephone Phrasal Verbs in English

 Call back

-- Mr Wilson is in a meeting so he can’t answer your call.
-If you leave a message he’ll call you back.
+- Mr Wilson is in a meeting right now, but if you leave a message, he’ll call you back.

-- Can I call you back later, I’m driving.
+- Can I call you back later?
+I’m driving at the moment.

 Cut off

-- I forgot to top up my telephone so I was cut off in the middle of a phone conversation.
+- I forgot to top up my phone credit, so my call was cut off.

-- I’m not at the computer now but I’ll get back to you later as soon as I get to my office.
+- I’m busy right now, but I’ll get back to you later this afternoon.

 Get through

-To get through means to manage to contact someone by phone.
+Meaning: to successfully make contact with someone by phone.

-- It took me ages to get through to you.
-How are you?
+- It took me ages to get through to customer service — the line was constantly busy.

 Hang up

-- Don’t hang up on me, I’ve got something really important to say.
+- Don’t hang up yet!
+I still have something important to tell you.

 Hold on

-- Hold on a minute until I check out the price of your flight.
+- Could you hold on while I check the price of your flight?

 Pass on

-- Peter is not at home at the moment but I’ll pass on your message as soon as he gets back.
+- Peter isn’t at home right now, but I’ll pass on your message when he gets back.

 Phone in

-- Sandra phoned in sick this morning.
-I’m afraid we’ll have to manage without her.
+- Sandra phoned in sick this morning, so we’ll have to manage without her.

 Pick up

-- Pauline must be very busy.
-I called her a few times this morning but she didn’t pick up.
+- I called Pauline three times, but she didn’t pick up.

 Put through

-- If you hold on a moment, I’ll put you through to Mary.
+- Hold on, please.
+I’ll put you through to Mary.

-- An angry customer asked the operator to put her through to the manager.
+- The operator put the angry customer through to the manager.

 Speak up

-- Sorry, I can’t hear you.
+- Sorry, I can’t hear you very well.
 Could you speak up, please?

 If you liked this lesson, take a look at our other lessons about phrasal verbs: